 Sequential integer IDs expose information (how many records exist, the order they were created).
 They also create challenges in distributed systems where multiple nodes insert records simultaneously.
 UUIDs solve both: they're opaque and can be generated independently on any client without coordination.

 Seeding a database with test records.
 Each record needs a unique ID before insert (so foreign keys can be set up ahead of time).
 Generate 50 UUIDs at once, copy all, paste into the seed script.
+Later, use the Inspect tab to verify that IDs returned by an external API are valid v4 UUIDs.

 Ready to try it?